tlspuffin/tlspuffin/docs/docs/overview.md

     type Matcher: Matcher
         + for<'a> TryFrom<&'a MessageResult<Self::ProtocolMessage, Self::OpaqueProtocolMessage>>;

-    /// Get the signature which is used in the protocol fn signature() -> &'static Signature;
+    /// Get the signature that is used in the protocol fn signature() -> &'static Signature;

     /// Creates a sane initial seed corpus.